 In 1969, a handful of British Columbians decided to adapt and apply what they considered a winning model to fight clear-cut logging in the Nitinat Triangle and West Coast Trail on Vancouver Island.
 They became the first Canadian chapter of the U.S. Sierra Club.

-Today, the Sierra Club Canada Foundation (SCCF) is a national registered charity that includes four chapters: Atlantic, Québec, Ontario, and Prairie, plus the Sierra Youth Coalition, a group whose mandate is to empower young people to become community leaders.
+Today, the Sierra Club Canada Foundation (SCCF) is a national registered charity that includes four chapters: Atlantic, Québec, Ontario, and Prairie, plus Sierra Youth, a group whose mandate is to empower young people to become community leaders.

 Following in the footsteps of John Muir, we sponsor programs that help to bring nature into the lives of children and adults.